canonical/tailscale-snap/docs/manual-testing-playbook.md

 Note: the [Tailscale funnel docs](https://tailscale.com/kb/1223/funnel#dns-propagation) state that you may need to wait up to 10 minutes for DNS records to propagate, before you can access the url.

+> [!WARNING]
-However, in testing, the domain could not be resolved even after waiting longer than the 10 minutes.
+> In testing, the domain could not be resolved even after waiting longer than the 10 minutes.
-The cause is to be confirmed.
+> The cause is to be confirmed.

 ## Functionality affected by strict confinement